mahoney1/docs/animaltracking-tutorial.md

 2. Check that you have a list of new SHEEPGOAT registrations - these are the list of registrations extracted by the Query client earlier.

-3. Scroll down to 'Recent Blockchain Events' - these represent our 4 blockchain events emitted by the `animaltracking` Contract instantiated on channel `mychannel` and which were picked up by our Contract Listener earlier.
+3. Scroll down to 'Recent Blockchain Events' - these represent our 4 blockchain events emitted by the `animaltracking-ts` Contract instantiated on channel `mychannel` and which were picked up by our Contract Listener earlier.

 Well done!
 You've now completed this first part of the tutorial.